Will Blackwell

-William Herman Blackwell Jr. (born July 9, 1975) is a former American football player who played wide receiver for the Pittsburgh Steelers in the National Football League (NFL).
-Blackwell was picked in the second round of the 1997 NFL Draft with high expectations based on his successful career at San Diego State University, but he played sparingly in five years in the NFL.
+William Herman Blackwell Jr. (born July 9, 1975) was a former American professional football player who was a wide receiver for the Pittsburgh Steelers in the National Football League (NFL).
+Blackwell was picked in the second round of the 1997 NFL draft with high expectations based on his successful career at San Diego State University, but he played sparingly in five years in the NFL.
 He now coaches the Skyline High School football team in Oakland, California.

 College

 Blackwell decided to attend San Diego State University.
 Blackwell was WAC freshman of the year in 1994.
 Blackwell was Individual Statistical Leader with 86 catches and 1206 yards.
 Blackwell was coached by Dino Babers and Curtis Johnson.
 Blackwell was a 1000-yard receiver in 1996.
 Blackwell's combine results were enough to get him to the NFL.

 Blackwell was Freshman of the year, 1994 and first team Western Athletic Conference in 1995 and 1996.